tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/操作指南/使用标签_intl_en.md

 1. On the File System List page, locate the file system and click **Edit Tag** in the Operation column.

-2. Add, modify or delete the tag as needed in the pop-up window.
+2. Add, modify or delete a tag as needed in the pop-up window.

 3. Click **OK**.